 Then Tommy John broke.

-The last two of the 12 Montreal Expos batters that the Dodgers’ left-hander faced on that cool Wednesday night game started the third inning with a single and a walk.
+The first two Montreal Expos hitters that the Dodgers’ left-hander faced on that cool Wednesday night game started the third inning with a single and a walk.

-On his first pitch to Hal Breeden, John didn’t feel right.
+On John’s first pitch to the next hitter, Hal Breeden, something didn’t feel right.
 The second pitch made him feel worse.

 “I can describe the pitch vividly,” John would say years later.
 “I threw the pitch, and heard this banging sound in my elbow and felt this sharp pain.”

-John walked off the mound, with a 4-0 lead and no idea where to go.
+John walked off the mound with a 4-0 lead and no idea where to go.
+Geoff Zahn came in to strike out Breeden, but the inning deteriorated after that.
 The Retrosheet.org documentation of the game reads:

 John’s trust in Jobe and his team went back to the end of the 1972 season, when John jammed his left elbow into the ground sliding into home, dislodging bone chips.
-Five days later, Jobe and Kerlan removed the chips, shutting him down for the last month.
+Five days later, Jobe and Kerlan removed the fragments, which shut him down for the last month.

-In this case, Jobe thought it best that John rest for a couple of weeks, start back slowly and see if the arm improved.
-John did try throwing.
-He couldn’t do it.
+In this case, Jobe thought it best that John rest a couple of weeks, start back slowly and see if the arm improved.
+John did try that.
+But he couldn’t throw.

-Because of the work he was doing with polio patients as Rancho Los Amigos Hospital in Downey, Dr. Jobe knew of the work of Dr. Herb Stark, who repaired hands by grafting tendons from elsewhere in the body.
+Because of the work Jobe had been doing with polio patients as Rancho Los Amigos Hospital in Downey, he knew of the work of Dr. Herb Stark, who repaired hands by grafting tendons from elsewhere in the body.

 John added: “If he would have told me to go stand naked at Dodger Stadium, that it would heal my arm, I would have done it.
 It would have made everybody laugh, but … I believed in Frank Jobe.”

-A year and nine months later, John returned.
-It was an April 1976 game in Atlanta, with only some 15,000 fans in attendance.
-John was the Dodgers starter, went the first five innings, faced 24 batters, gave up a three-run homer to Darrell Evans in the fifth, and took the loss in a 3-1 decision.
+It took a year and nine months later before John was ready to try it out on a big-league mound.
+In an April 1976 game in Atlanta, with only some 15,000 fans in attendance, John was the Dodgers’ starter.
+He went the first five innings, faced 24 batters, gave up a three-run homer to Darrell Evans in the fifth, and took the loss in a 3-1 decision.

-But, in reality, it was a huge victory.
+But, in reality, it was a major victory.

-Tommy John Surgery had been put into the sports universe.
-It would be another four years before Jobe tried it again, waiting to see how the results took hold before adding new layers to the idea.
+Tommy John Surgery, which didn’t even have that name yet, had been put into the sports universe.
+It would be another four years before Jobe tried it again on another pitcher, waiting to see how John’s results took hold before adding new layers to the procedure.

-Many other statistical measurements put John in a comparable company with Hall of Famers like Jim Kaat, Bert Blyleven or Tom Glavin — making a case often for a Cooperstown discussion.
+More statistical measurements put John’s career in a comparable company with Hall of Famers like Jim Kaat, Bert Blyleven or Tom Glavin.

 Until then, John and Jobe are charter members of the UCL Hall of Fame.
 And Tommy John has the naming rights.